VerseCrafter: Dynamic Realistic Video World Model with 4D Geometric Control: Experiments

 \subsection{Camera-Only Motion Control}

 We evaluate camera-only control on the static-scene subset of VerseControl4D, where objects remain stationary and only the camera moves.
-As shown in Table~\ref{tab:cam_only}, VerseCrafter achieves the best VBench-I2V performance among ViewCrafter, Voyager, FlashWorld, and our model, with consistent gains in Overall Score, Imaging Quality, and both background and subject consistency, while maintaining motion smoothness comparable to prior methods.
-On 3D camera metrics, VerseCrafter substantially reduces rotation and translation errors relative to the strongest baseline, indicating that it follows the target camera trajectory much more faithfully in static scenes.
-Qualitative comparisons in Fig.~\ref{fig:camera_only_vis} further confirm these trends: baselines often exhibit bending walls, misaligned windows, or unstable parallax along the path, whereas VerseCrafter preserves straight structures, stable depth relationships, and an appearance closer to the ground-truth video, evidencing precise camera control in a static 3D world.
+As shown in Table~\ref{tab:cam_only}, VerseCrafter achieves the best VBench-I2V performance among all compared methods, with consistent gains in Overall Score, Imaging Quality, and both subject and background consistency, while maintaining motion smoothness comparable to prior methods.
+On 3D camera metrics, VerseCrafter substantially reduces rotation and translation errors relative to the best-performing baseline, indicating that it follows the target camera trajectory much more faithfully in static scenes.
+Qualitative comparisons in Fig.~\ref{fig:camera_only_vis} further confirm these trends: ViewCrafter and Voyager exhibit distorted facades, drifting structures, or inaccurate camera motion, while FlashWorld tends to produce blurred scene boundaries and imprecise camera motion.
+In contrast, VerseCrafter preserves straight structures, stable depth relationships, and an appearance closer to the ground-truth video, evidencing precise camera control in a static scene.